 The outcome of an appeal will not exempt an AVE candidate from any of the requirements of the AVE.

 Appeals must be submitted in writing on the prescribed form and within the prescribed timeframe.
 A fee for lodging an appeal will be applied.
-Further available from details are the AVE Coordinator, Email: ave@avbc.asn.au
+Further details are available from the AVE Coordinator.
+Email: ave@avbc.asn.au